PhD, North Carolina State University

 - History and theory of rhetoric (especially related to style, memory, or rhetoric and virtue ethics)

-- Rhetoric of science, technology, and medicine (especially related to nuclear energy, disaster, risk society, dis/misinformation, climate change, expertise, environmental communication).
+- Rhetoric of science, technology, and medicine (especially related to trust, expertise, disaster, risk society, dis/misinformation, climate change, climate crisis, climate action, climate communication, environmental communication).

 - Rhetorical genre studies (especially as related to science communication, technical communication, engineering communication, emerging genres in new media environments)